siyanda-zama/java-ScreenShot/README.md

 # java-ScreenShot
 This is a java application that takes a screenshot of an entire screen.
+A console based application.